 It’s not rare to see HOA fees in the $1,200 – $1,800 range or even higher.
 For many, that could very well be their monthly mortgage.
 Imagine you still have to pay that fee on top of your mortgage payment and forever after.

-— The Chinese community is large in Shady Grove (near the end of the red line – northeast).
+— There is a large Chinese community in Shady Grove (near the end of the red line – northeast).

-— There’s a high number of Vietnamese and Korean Americans in Falls Church (orange line).
+— There is a high number of Vietnamese and Korean Americans in Falls Church (orange line).

-— There’s a large Hispanic population in Twinbrook (3rd last stop on the red line – northeast) and Glenmont (last stop on the red line – northwest).
+— There is a large Hispanic population in Twinbrook (3rd last stop on the red line – northeast) and Glenmont (last stop on the red line – northwest).

 — White Americas are concentrated in the northwest and southwest of the metro map while African Americans are concentrated in the northeast and south east.